GSA/digitalgov.gov/content/posts/2015-11-19-is-there-a-generic-equivalent-to-my-brand-name-drug-find-out-with-fda-ob-express.md

 url: /2015/11/19/is-there-a-generic-equivalent-to-my-brand-name-drug-find-out-with-fda-ob-express/
 date: 2015-11-19 1:00:14 -0400
 title: Is There a Generic Equivalent to My Brand Name Drug?
 Find out with FDA OB Express
-summary: 'Have you ever taken your prescription to the pharmacy, the one that you fill regularly, and the pharmacist hands you pills that have&nbsp;a different name and look quite different from what you regularly get?
-As a chemist by training, I try to curb my initial anxiety by checking out&nbsp;the composition.
+summary: 'Have you ever taken your prescription to the pharmacy, the one that you fill regularly, and the pharmacist hands you pills that have a different name and look quite different from what you regularly get?
+As a chemist by training, I try to curb my initial anxiety by checking out the composition.
 However, I have always looked'
 authors:
   - nramprasad
 categories: